CROpie/PurpleChem/README.md

 ## Order Chemical

-New orders begin with the input of a CAS number, which is used to query the CAS online database called [commonchemistry](https://commonchemistry.cas.org/).
+New orders begin with the input of a CAS number or chemical name, which are used to query the CAS online database called [commonchemistry](https://commonchemistry.cas.org/).
 If the chemical is known, phycial and structural properties will be automatically included in the order form.
 The amount of the chemical and suppler information will need to be manually inputted before submitting the order.

-In the case that the CAS number is not known by commonchemistry, the researcher may draw the structure themselves using the [JSME editor](https://jsme-editor.github.io/).
+In the case that the CAS number or chemical name is not known by commonchemistry, the researcher may draw the structure themselves using the [JSME editor](https://jsme-editor.github.io/).
 Physical properties may also be added if desired.

 Chemicals are stored in their own table in the database, and are refered to in the orders table by foreign key.
 A repeated order of a chemical will incorporate this foreign key.
 All orders have their own unique reference number which is used to keep track of the particular instance of a chemical.